konverso-ai/kbot-py-client/README.md

 )
 ```

-## Retrieve object details
+## Get list of objects and check if object with name is present in response
 You may retrieve list of defined objects.
 Note that only objects visibled to the logged in users will be returned.

 Here is a sample code that simply checks for a few objects existance:

-## Retrieve object details
-You may retrieve list of defined objects.
-Note that only objects visibled to the logged in users will be returned.

-Here is a sample code that simply checks for a few objects existance:

-## Get list of objects and check if object with name is present in response
 ```python
 for unit, name in (('intention' ,'Create ticket'),
                     ('knowledge_base', 'faq'),